api3dao/old-api3-docs/docs/airnode/next/concepts/authorization.md

 - The parameter that authorization depends on (e.g., if the requester has paid) should not be made public.
 - The Airnode operator does not want to interact with the chain to alter authorization statuses (e.g., does not want to make a transaction to whitelist a new user, which will cost them gas fees).

-Activate the sending of the metadata by setting the value of `_relay_metadata` to `v2`.
-Note that the use of `v2` is specific to Airnode version `v0.1.x`.
-The Airnode will attach its metadata in the query string for `GET` and request body for `POST`, before performing the endpoint call.
+Activate the sending of the metadata by adding a reserved parameter with a name of `_relay_metadata` that defaults to `v1`.
+Note that the use of `v1` is specific to Airnode version `v1.x.x`.
+The Airnode will attach the metadata in the query string for `GET` and request body for `POST`, before performing the endpoint call.

 ```json
 // Go to: ois.endpoints[n]reservedParameters[n].name in config.json